 At Educational Alliance’s Center for Recovery and Wellness (CRW), we are committed to serving whole individuals, whole families, and whole communities.
 Our dedicated staff take a holistic, strengths-based approach to recovery and wellness that responds to the distinct needs of each individual.
 Our programs include residential and outpatient addiction treatment, Recovery Services, prevention education, and community programming such as our free Community Food Program, ReStart Academy high school, and employment and housing services.
 We believe integrated, inclusive approaches that connect individuals with their families and communities lead to more effective interventions and long-term success.
 We offer culturally-competent, evidence-based programs and services that strengthen individuals and communities, enhance resiliency, and foster lasting recovery.

 The Center for Recovery and Wellness is a part of Educational Alliance.
 Our community centers are a place where everyone is welcome.
 A place where community is built.
 A place where New Yorkers grow.
 Explore our site to learn how CRW can help you strenghten yourself and your community—because you belong here.

 RESIDENTIAL AND OUTPATIENT ADMISSIONS

-If you are interested in enrolling our residential or outpatient services, please use the contact information below:
+Interested in enrolling in our residential or outpatient services or have questions about our programs?
+Please use the contact information below:

 Residential and Outpatient Treatment